About This Data

 The Defense Language Institute Foreign Language Center (DLIFLC) got started at the beginning of World War Two, when a clandestine school was established at the Presidio of San Francisco to teach students Japanese.
 Classes began with 60 students, mostly of Japanese roots, taught by 4 instructors.
 Enrollment in the school grew exponentially during the second World War, and after many Japanese Americans were interned in camps in the west, the school was moved to Camp Savage, Minnesota.
 It was not until the war was over that the school moved to its present location in the Presidio of Monterey.

-The Defense Language Institute, which is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, is located along prime California coastline in beautiful Monterey.
+The campus is located along prime California coastline in beautiful Monterey.
 To attend, one must be a member of the U.S. Army or have sponsorship from a government agency.
 Throughout the year the Institute provides high-quality language instruction in over 24 foreign languages to around 3,500 students, and employs a staff of over 1,700 teachers.
 These intensive immersion programs, where students are taught in small groups of six to eight, involve a six hour per day, five days a week schedule.
 Depending on the difficulty level of the language being taught, these classes may range from 26 to 64 weeks.
-Upon the successful completion of a course and the transferral of 15 general education units from another institution, students receive an Associate of Arts degree from DLIFLC.
+Upon the successful completion of a course and the transferral of 15 general education units from another institution, students receive an Associate of Arts degree.

-A selection of the languages currently being taught at DLIFLC include:
+A selection of the languages currently being taught include:

 • Arabic